arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

 ### 8.3 Limitations

-1. Rewrite fluency, intent fidelity, and user acceptance were not scored.
+1. Safe-prompt fluency, fidelity, and user acceptance were not scored.
 2. External public detectors were not re-run on this test file.
 3. Obfuscation support is only 17 prompts.
 4. Training contains source mixtures that do not match the frozen test mixture one-for-one; generalization claims should respect that split.